-(4) The local agency's failure to provide or allow access to the information, at least three days prior to scheduled hearing, as required by this paragraph may be the basis for postponing or continuing the hearing.
+(4) The local agency's failure to provide or allow access to the information, at least three days prior to scheduled hearing, as required by this paragraph, may be the basis for postponing or continuing the hearing.

 (5) Confidential material protected from release, and other documents or records that the individual will not have an opportunity to contest or challenge, shall not be presented at the hearing nor affect the hearing officer's decision.

 (6) When the hearing involves work registration or employment and training, the individual shall also be allowed to examine the employment and training component case file, except for confidential information (which may include test results) that the agency determines should be protected from release.

 (7) When the hearing involves action or lack of action by a managed care plan, the provisions of paragraphs (E)(1), (E)(2), (E)(4), and (E)(5) of this rule shall apply to the managed care plan, its subcontracting providers, and all relevant records.